 Learning Expectations - Initial Training The nurse must complete the following prior to practicing under nurse protocol: Self-Study EXCEED Comments/Notes Course Duration Date Completed and Initials PR 101: Read the Standard Nurse Protocol for PrEP Use in the Prevention of HIV.
 Complete initially and annually.
 GA DPH guidelines and standards for nurses practicing under the PrEP protocol.
-2 hours muais PR 102: Complete the National HIV Curriculum Module 5 (Prevention of HIV), Lesson 5: PrEP and successfully pass the question bank with a minimum score of 80% If questions arise in signing up for this group, contact: • Sandra Metcalf: Sandra.metcalf@dph.ga.gov Sign up for the GA-DPH Division of Clinical & Medical Services HIV Unit when completing Module Description of the module and objectives are provided at the beginning of the module.
-8 hours 5, Lesson 5.
-PR 103 (prerequisites PR 101 and PR 102): View the PrEP Training Webinar.
-Password: gNT6HNpY Objectives: describe HIV prevention modalities and potential barriers to access, review future directions for medication delivery and vaccines, and discuss PrEP assessment, medications & follow up.
+2 hours PR 102: Complete the National HIV Curriculum Module 5 (Prevention of HIV), Lesson 5: PrEP and successfully pass the question bank with a minimum score of 80% If questions arise in signing up for this group, contact: • Sandra Metcalf: Sandra.metcalf@dph.ga.gov Sign up for the GA-DPH Division of Clinical & Medical Services HIV Unit when completing Module 5, Lesson 5.
+Description of the module and objectives are provided at the beginning of the module.
+8 hours PR 103 (prerequisites PR 101 and PR 102): View the 2023 DPH PrEP Training for Clinicians .
+Complete initially and annually.
+Objectives: understand the indications for PrEP, review FDA-approved PrEP medications, discuss initial assessment and follow-up, and demystify doxy-PEP.
 1.5 hours